pglpm/Pbounds/README.md

 0.0  0.2
 ```

+More information about notation and constraints is available in the help function `help('inferP')`.
 More interesting examples are given in the package's vignette.
 \

 The package can be installed with